allebone/help.omni.af.mil/docs/PEX/Training.md

 4. Check the check box next to the trainee\(s\) name\(s\) to be assigned the MTP.

+    !!!
+NOTE
-NOTE: When selecting multiple trainees at the same time, they need to have the same start date and training status code.
+        When selecting multiple trainees at the same time, they need to have the same start date and training status code.

 5. Select Assign at the top of the page.